 387 Commonwealth was not listed in the 1892 Blue Book.

 On September 29, 1892, 387 Commonwealth was purchased from Lillian Spitzer by Annie (Grant) Allen, the wife of hardware dealer George Allen.
 They previously had lived in Newton.
+Living with them were his two younger children by his first marriage (to Lucy A. Taylor), Edwin Elwell Allen and Lucy Taylor Allen.
+Edwin Allen was a salesman with his father’s hardware firm.

 On April 28, 1905, 387 Commonwealth was purchased by Mary Morse (Baker) Glover Patterson Eddy, widow of George Washington Glover, former wife of Dr. Daniel Patterson, and widow of Dr. Asa Gilbert Eddy.